Undocumented and DACAmented Students

 Can undocumented or DACAmented students qualify for in-state tuition at the University of Michigan?

-In state residency is determined by the Registrar’s Office and may be granted if the student attended Michigan schools and graduated high school in the state of Michigan within the last 28 months, regardless of the student’s citizenship status.
+In state residency is determined by the Registrar’s Office and may be granted if you are commencing your education at the University within 40 months of graduating from an accredited Michigan high school or receiving your GED, regardless of citizenship status.
 If you believe that you should be granted in-state tuition, you should file an application for Resident Classification or an appeal with the Appeal Committee.

 Do undocumented students without DACA qualify for financial assistance?